-As a new year enters its second month and the weather begins to warm just a little, we are typically filled with the hope (or, in the case of 2023, blind optimism) of making this one just a little better.
+As a chill in the air enters the equation, and thoughts of 2025 begin to bear down on us, we are sometimes filled with the hope (or, in the case of 2024 so far, blind optimism) that the next year will be just a little better.

-The majority of New Year’s resolutions have already tanked (by the second week of February, apparently), but here at IDEAL, we believe that if there’s anything to stay committed to in the new year, then it’s a new hobby.
+The majority of New Year’s resolutions aren’t yet written, but here at IDEAL, we believe in getting ahead of ours.
+And if there’s anything to stay committed to next year, then it’s a new hobby.

 Not just any new hobby, we might add, but, rather, one that can boost your mood, relieve stress, and improve your cognitive abilities, all whilst giving you a sense of fun and frivolity that’s perhaps been missing these last three years.